fiinix/fiinix.github.io/_posts/2014/april/2014-04-05-im-definitely-too-old-for-this-shit.md

 title: I’m Definitely Too Old For This Shit
 date: 2014-04-05 T 00:30 UTC
 excerpt: In honour of tomorrow’s International TableTop Day I have actually planned on doing the most appropriate thing ever.
-How appropriate! tags : [Gaming, Marathon, Board Gaming, Just Giving, Charity, The Abominable Weekly Update]
+How appropriate!
+tags: [Marathons, Board games, Charities, "The Abominable Weekly Update"]
-category: personal
+category: Life
 ---
 Did you have any idea that <del>tomorrow</del> <ins>today</ins> is [International TableTop Day][ttd]?